 Turn the Instant Pot to saute and make sure it is set to normal.
 You can use the up and down buttons to adjust it.
 Once it reads hot, add in your oil, onions, mushrooms and ground beef.
 Saute for a couple minutes breaking up the beef until the beef is almost cooked through.
 Hit cancel.

 Stir in the spices, broth and rice.
-Add in the diced tomatoes and place the peppers on top.
+Add in the diced tomatoes (without stirring) and place the peppers on top.
 Pour the tomato sauce on top of the peppers.
 Place the lid on and turn the vent to sealing.
-Hit pressure cook/manual and set to 25 minutes.
-When done, carefully do a manual release.
+Hit pressure cook/manual and set to 21 minutes.
+When done, allow it to do a natural release for 10 minutes before manually releasing the rest of the pressure.
 Stir and you are ready to serve!